 According to recently released data, in the general difficulties of Europe, the leading economy of the region - Germany, fell into recession, while France's GDP continued to grow and reforms have begun.

-The French economy grew 0.1% in the third quarter of 2023, after growing 0.6% in the April-June period.
+The French economy grew 0.1% in the third quarter of 2023, after growing 0.6% from April to June.
 Meanwhile, the German economy had a "rather sad" report as output fell in the third quarter, increasing the risk of a prolonged recession.

-Not long ago, France was considered the “laggard of Europe” due to its lack of economic reforms and high unemployment.
-However, what the country’s economy has achieved today is considered a worthy “reward” for President Macron’s “strong” reforms.
+Not long ago, France was considered the “laggard of Europe” due to its lack of economic reforms and high unemployment rate.
+However, what the country has achieved today is considered a worthy “reward” for President Macron’s “strong” reforms.

-Yet France’s current economic superiority is arguably rooted in deeper causes.
-“President Emmanuel Macron is reaping the rewards of the ambitious reforms he has implemented since he first came to power in 2017,” says Armin Steinbach, a German law and economics professor at HEC University.
-“The government has cut corporate taxes, liberalized the labor market, reformed unemployment insurance, and pushed through a difficult pension reform.”
+Yet France’s current economic superiority is said to have deeper roots.
+“President Emmanuel Macron is reaping the rewards of the ambitious reforms he has implemented since first coming to power in 2017,” says German law and economics professor Armin Steinbach of HEC University.
+“The government has reduced corporate taxes, liberalized the labor market, reformed unemployment insurance, and pushed through a difficult pension reform.”

-Mr Macron's reform programme is also having a significant impact on the country's unemployment rate, which is currently at 7% - a 20-year low, the expert added.
+The expert added that Mr. Macron's reform program is also having a significant impact on the country's unemployment rate, which is currently at 7% - a 20-year low.

 But economist Catherine Mathieu, at OFCE, the Paris-based economic observatory of Sciences Po, said that the French economy “is not a model student.”
 Rather, she said, the German economy has “performed particularly badly” over the past three years.